Alimony & Spousal Support Modifications in Massachusetts

 For the court to consider an modification in alimony, whether a decrease or an increase in payments, there would need to be some change in your circumstances that significantly changes your financial situation.
 For example, an increase in your former spouse’s income may also be a factor.

-When you receive alimony or spousal support, Miller Law Group, P.C. offers a careful analysis of your situation and present you with all of your legal options and the best legal arguments.
-After discussing the options with you and deciding on the most effective course of action, we will be your partner as we tenaciously represent your best interests—either advocating for an increase in alimony or defending against it.
+When you receive alimony or spousal support, Miller Law Group, P.C. offers a careful analysis of your situation and presents you with a custom-tailored legal solution.
+Every legal problem is unique, and you deserve a firm that approaches it with more than a one-size-fits all approach.
+After discussing the options with you and deciding on the most effective course of action, we will be your partner as we represent you with the goal of reaching a fair agreement with your spouse.

 Call (508) 502-7002 or contact us online to schedule your free consultation.
 There may be other situations that would help justify a change in your alimony agreement; therefore, it is wise to consult with a Massachusetts alimony modification attorney.